LDeer03/web-dev-hw/assignment_07/README.md

       Similarly to past weeks, I went to moodle to see the assignment.
 I started my folder, complete with the index and readme files.
 Then I started the website learning, filling in my readme answers as I learned them.
 I also updated atom as I learned an element.
 After completing the website tutorials and readings, I watched the a07 walkthrough video.

-      I had a few issues this week.

-      1.I could not find a streaming service that had an iframe link for 1999, only http: links that did not seem to work with the audio source code.

-      2.I could not get the poster to show up on my Media arts logo video.
+      I could not get the poster to show up on my Media arts logo video.
 I rewrote and rechecked the code several times and it still didn't work.